-- Registration Form and Emergency Medical Authorization Form (only needed if not using online registration)
+- Registration Form and Emergency Medical Authorization Form (for families not using online registration)

 Theatre Institute: Bebe Weinberg Katz - firstname.lastname@example.org

 Times for different camps vary.
 Please see the information on the camps your child is attending for details.
 Care before and after regular camp hours is available.

 ARRIVAL AND DISMISSAL

 If you need to drop off your child before the start of a morning program or pick up your child late at the end of day, you must enroll your child in Before- or After-Camp Care.

 If you arrive at camp to drop off after Broad Horizons camp is in session, you must take your child to the Prime Entrance (Courtland Blvd.) for security and attendance purposes.
 The staff will take your child to his or her camp location.